rdpharr/jellyfin-plugin-localrecs/README.md

 - Limit vocabulary sizes for actors, directors, and tags (default: 500 for actors and tags)
 - Enable/disable parallel processing
 - Adjust max parallel tasks

+## How It Works

+### Algorithm

+The plugin uses a content-based filtering approach:

+1. **Feature Extraction** - Extracts genres, actors, directors, tags, ratings, and release year from each item
+2. **TF-IDF Embeddings** - Computes term frequency-inverse document frequency vectors for categorical features
+3. **User Profiles** - Builds a taste vector for each user by aggregating weighted embeddings of watched items
+4. **Similarity Scoring** - Recommends unwatched items with highest cosine similarity to user's taste vector
+5. **Proximity Bonuses** - Optional bonuses for items with similar release years and ratings to user's preferences
+6. **Weighting Factors** - Applies boosts for favorites, rewatches, and recency to improve recommendations

+### Virtual Libraries

+Recommendations are exposed as per-user virtual libraries that appear in Jellyfin's library list.
+The plugin:

+1. **Creates directories** in the plugin data folder for each user (e.g., `{PluginData}/virtual-libraries/{userId}/movies`)
+2. **Generates .strm files** that point to the original media files in your library
+3. **Admin creates libraries** via Jellyfin UI pointing to these directories (one-time setup)
+4. **Sets permissions** so each user sees only their own recommendation libraries

+Each user gets:
+- A "Recommended Movies" library
+- A "Recommended TV" library

+The `.strm` files allow Jellyfin to stream the actual media while keeping recommendations separate from your main library.

 ## Privacy